Smith & Wesson M&P9 M2.0 Review

 Of the two trigger types, I actually preferred the original.
 I know many people may disagree with me.
 That’s ok.
 I just suggest you try one out in a local gun shop before accepting that it is better.

 Shooting this pistol was very pleasant.
-The gun is accurate and recoil was very mild.
+The gun is accurate and the recoil was very mild.

 While the trigger is not everything I hoped it would be, the grip makes up for that shortcoming.
 Rapid fire was easy since there was little muzzle flip and the grip texture helped to prevent any slipping of the gun in my hand.